j3bruins/Coded/README.md

 # Coded

-This project, built with Lovable, helps users create NFTs based on their skills.
+Beyond the trenches, Coded helps Degens tokenize their talents and sell them around the world.
+Coded helps users create NFTs based on their skills.
 It connects to the Maiar AI framework to power its functionality.

 ## Link to Maiar and Plugins